Toggle menu

 Why is local government in Norfolk changing?

-The Government has announced its intention to replace existing councils in all two-tier areas and create new unitary councils as part of the English Devolution White Paper.
-They've asked councils in Norfolk to put forward the model we think is best for Norfolk within that framework for the Government to review.
+The Government announced in December 2024 its intention to replace existing councils in all two-tier areas and create new unitary councils as part of the English Devolution White Paper.
+They asked councils in Norfolk to put forward the model they think would be best for Norfolk within that framework for the Government to review.

 When will Local Government change?